-- (1) Annual equity awards granted in fiscal 2022 were approved by the compensation committee. - (2) These amounts reflect the potential threshold, target, and maximum annual incentive bonus awards payable to our NEOs as annual incentive bonuses for fiscal 2022 under our annual incentive bonus plan.
-Amounts shown are calculated as a percentage of fiscal 2022 year-end base salary.
+(1) Annual equity awards granted in fiscal year 2023 were approved by the compensation committee.

+(2) These amounts reflect the potential threshold, target, and maximum annual incentive bonus awards payable to our NEOs as annual incentive bonuses for fiscal 2023 under our annual incentive bonus plan.
+Amounts shown are calculated as a percentage of fiscal 2023 year-end base salary.
 Threshold bonus amounts assume achievement of the objective performance goals, tied to revenue and adjusted gross profit, at 50% of target and an individual performance factor payout of 50% of target.
 Target bonus amounts assume achievement of the objective performance goals, tied to revenue and adjusted gross profit, at the target amount and an individual performance factor payout of 100% of target.
-Maximum bonus amounts assume achievement of the objective goals at the maximum for a payout of 150% of target and an individual performance factor payout of 150% of target.
-The NEOs received actual bonuses for fiscal 2022 in the amounts shown in the Non-Equity Incentive Plan Compensation column of the Summary Compensation Table.
-See the discussion and analysis regarding annual incentive bonuses in the CD&A section titled "Annual Incentive Bonus Plan" for further information. - (3) These amounts are based on achievement of pre-approved revenue and adjusted gross profit goals.
-The vesting percentage for the PRSUs with respect to FY 2023 revenue and FY 2023 adjusted gross profit, as applicable, ranges from 50% to 150%, and is determined by linear interpolation for performance between the FY 2023 revenue and FY 2023 adjusted gross profit, as applicable.
-The amounts shown in the table assume 50% achievement for the threshold award, 100% achievement for the target award, and 150% achievement for the maximum award.
-See the discussion and analysis regarding PRSU awards in the CD&A section titled "Equity Incentive Program" for further information. - (4) The grant date fair value is computed in accordance with FASB ASC Topic 718 for PRSUs and time-based RSUs granted during the applicable fiscal year.
-For more information on, and assumptions used for the grant date fair value of the PRSUs and time-based RSUs, see the Company's Form 10-K (Note 11: Stock-based compensation expense) for the fiscal year ended September 30, 2022. - (5) Represents awards under the annual incentive bonus plan payable in cash. - (6) 1/16th of the total number of time-based RSU awards vest on each quarterly anniversary of October 1, 2021, for a total vesting period of 48 months, subject to the NEO's continuous service through each vesting date.
+Maximum bonus amounts assume achievement of the objective goals at the maximum for a payout of 200% of target and an individual performance factor payout of 200% of target.
+The NEOs received actual bonuses for fiscal 2023 in the amounts shown in the Non-Equity Incentive Plan Compensation column of the Summary Compensation Table.
+See the discussion and analysis regarding annual incentive bonuses in the CD&A section titled "Annual Incentive Bonus Plan" for further information.

+(3) The grant date fair value is computed in accordance with FASB ASC Topic 718 for PRSUs and time-based RSUs granted during the applicable fiscal year.
+For more information on, and assumptions used for the grant date fair value of the PRSUs and time-based RSUs, see the Company's Form 10-K (Note 10: Stock-based compensation expense) for the fiscal year ended September 30, 2023.